-Violation Sample Highest Level Disinfection Byproducts (Y/N) Date: Detected MCL MCLG Possible Source of Contamination Total Trihalomethanes (ppb) Ν Sept.2014 .0026 mg/l .080 N/A By-product of drinking water disinfection Haloacetic Acids (ppb) Ν Sept.2014 0.00 .060 N/A by-product of uninking water disinfection
+Violation Sample Highest Level Disinfection Byproducts (Y/N) Date: Detected MCL MCLG Possible Source of Contamination Total Trihalomethanes (ppb) Ν Sept.2019 .0005 mg/l .080 N/A By product of drinking water disinfection Haloacetic Acids (ppb) Ν Sept.2019 <0.001 mg/l .060 N/A By-product of drinking water disinfection

-Radiological Contaminants Violation Y/N Sample Date Range MCL MCLG Level Found Possible Source of Contamination Alpha emitters (pCi/L) Ν Aug.
-2012 15 0 < 3 Erosion of natural deposits If the results of this sample had been above 15 pCi/L, our system would have been required to do additional testing for uranium.
-Because
+Radiological N Contaminants Violation Y/N Sample Date Range MCL MCLG Level Found Possible Source of Contamination Alpha emitters (pCi/L) Ν Sept.2019 ND-1.1 15 0 < 3 Erosion of natural deposits

 If the results of this sample had been above 15 pCi/L, our system would have been required to do additional testing for uranium.
-Becaus the results were below 15 pCi/L, no testing for uranium was required.
+Because the results were below 15 pCi/L, no testing for uranium was required.

-Contaminant Violation Y/N Date(s) Collected 90 th Percentile #of sites above AL AL MCLG Possible Source of Contamination Lead (ppb) N Aug.
-2012 0 0 15 0 Corrosion of household plumbing Copper (ppm) N Aug.
-2012 .61 0 1.3 1.3 systems: Erosion of natural deposits.
+Contaminant Violation Y/N Date(s) Collected 90 th Percentile #of sites above AL AL MCLG Possible Source of Contamination Lead (ppb) N Sept.2018 0.005 0 15 0 Corrosion of household plumbing Copper (ppm) N Sept.2018 .439 0 1.3 1.3 systems: Erosion of natural deposits.

-The City of Ketchum Municipal Water System completed another year with no violations and the drinking water supplied by the City of Ketchum met or exceeded all Federal and State requirements in 2014.
+The City of Ketchum Municipal Water System completed another year with no violations and the drinking water supplied by the City of Ketchum met or exceeded all Federal and State requirements in 2020.
 Although some contaminants have been detected, as depicted in the tables above, the City of Ketchum Municipal drinking water IS SAFE at these levels according to the EPA.
-Future water analysis for 2015 will include Disinfection By-Products, Nitrates, Lead, Copper, Fluoride and Coliform bacteria.
+Future water analysis for 2021 will include Disinfection By-Products, Lead and Copper, Coliform bacteria, Nitrates.